A guide to the best places to visit from Luxembourg City when looking for day trips

 7. Bourscheid Castle

-When taking day trips from Luxembourg, you must make time to visit Luxembourg’s biggest castle.
+When taking day trips from Luxembourg, you must visit Luxembourg’s most giant castle.

 Bourscheid Castle sits on top of a small hill in the Bourscheid Valley, less than an hour’s drive to the north of Luxembourg City.